wkorando/developer/java-panama/environment.md

 ### **Objectives**

 In this lab, you will:
-* Discover OCI Cloud Shell and Cloud Editor.
+* Discover the OCI Cloud Shell and the OCI Cloud Editor.
 * Do some minimal setup to prepare your environment.

 ## Task 1: Cloud Shell